EvanWeis/edgarDB/README.md

 a json file with the description of the GAAP line items is included with this repository

-Tables included in the datebase and associated schema are:
+Tables included in the datebase and associated schema are
-    - companies
+Companies:

-        - cik, intt primary key not null
+    cik INT PRIMARY KEY NOT NULL,
-        - ticker, text not null
+    ticker TEXT NOT NULL,
-        - sic, int not null
+    sic INT NOT NULL,
-        - description, text not null
+    description TEXT,
-        - name, text not null
+    name TEXT NOT NULL,
-        - exchange, text
+    exchange TEXT

 Description: